libwww-perl/URI/README.md

     reference a POP3 mailbox.

-    `URI` objects belonging to the pop scheme support the common, generic and server methods.
-In addition, they provide two methods to access the userinfo components: $uri->user and $uri->auth
+    `URI` objects belonging to the pop scheme support the common, generic and server methods, as well as two email authorization methods:
+    `user` and `auth`.

 - **rlogin**: